sefinek24/Stella-Mod-Resources/README.md

    - Make the necessary changes to the project in your local repository.
      ![Make your changes](assets/images/4.1-make-changes.png)

+     > [!IMPORTANT]
+     > PLEASE MAKE SURE YOU'RE CREATING THE PRESET IN THE CORRECT PATH!
+ADDITIONALLY, FILES MUST FOLLOW THE APPROPRIATE NAMING CONVENTIONS!
+IT IS ESSENTIAL TO FAMILIARIZE YOURSELF WITH THE RULES AVAILABLE [HERE](public/resources/ReShade/Presets/1.%20Made%20by%20community/README.md).
+FAILURE TO COMPLY WILL RESULT IN YOUR PULL REQUEST BEING REJECTED!

 5. **Commit Your Changes**
    - Use the `git commit` command to commit your changes locally:
      ```bash